As EU's 'Juncker summit' looms, Britain spurns olive branches

 With some opinion polls showing that a majority of Britons would prefer to leave the club, and Cameron having promised an in/out referendum by the end of 2017 if he is re-elected next year, an inevitability is building that even a well organised and well financed campaign to stay in might fail to stop.

-(Additional reporting by Andreas Rinke in Berlin and Krisztina Than in Budapest; Writing by Luke Baker; Editing by Paul Taylor)
+(Additional reporting by Krisztina Than in Budapest; Writing by Luke Baker; Editing by Paul Taylor)